-26 Nov Choosing the IB – Certainty in Uncertain Times
+Choosing the International Baccalaureate – Certainty in Uncertain Times

-Morag and Pete Makey are the Directors of IB Pathways, providing support to International Baccalaureate (IB) students, families and schools.
-This includes IB preparation, teaching, tutoring and mentoring to ensure IB success.
-The university service provides guidance for all aspects of university applications and transition and continuing academic and social-emotional support for university students throughout their degree.
+Morag and Pete Makey were previously the Directors of IB Pathways, providing support to International Baccalaureate (IB) students, families and schools, including IB preparation, teaching, tutoring and mentoring to ensure IB success.
+Their university service provided guidance for all aspects of university applications and transition and continuing academic and social-emotional support for university students throughout their degree.
+Now based in Africa, they can still be contacted for IB-related questions and consultancy and support requests: firstname.lastname@example.org

 Why the IB now?